seedcommons/madeline/README.md

 1. If you are working with a QuickBooks account with real data:
   1. Log into your QuickBooks account.
 1. If you are working with a QuickBooks account for testing or development:
-  1. Follow the steps above in "Set up an Intuit Developer account" to create a QuickBooks account and connect it to Madeline.
+  1. If you have not already, follow the steps above in "Set up an Intuit Developer account" to create a QuickBooks account and connect it to Madeline.
   1. Inside "Intuit Developer > My Apps", click on your app.
-  1. Inside "Resources" section, click on "QuickBooks sandbox".
+  1. Inside the "Resources" section, click on "QuickBooks sandbox".
   1. Click "Go to company".
+  1. QuickBooks will load.
 1. Inside QuickBooks, click on the gear icon for settings.
 Under "Settings", click on "Company Settings".
 (For example, https://sandbox.qbo.intuit.com/app/settings?p=Company.)
 1. In the "Company" section of the "Company Settings", scroll to the "Categories" section.
 1. Click the pencil icon to edit the "Categories" section.